Jivasri/MEDITATION-APP-main/README.md

 ## About the Project

-ShinHaven is a platform that aims to create a peaceful retreat for users to focus on mental wellness.
+cleaver is a platform that aims to create a peaceful retreat for users to focus on mental wellness.
 The platform includes various interactive sections that guide users through mindfulness practices, relaxation techniques, and mood tracking.
 It is perfect for people from all walks of life who are seeking inner peace, relaxation, or spiritual growth.

 ## Features

-ShinHaven includes the following key features:
+cleaver includes the following key features:

 ### 1. **Parallax Scrolling Effect**
    - The website features a beautiful parallax effect where multiple layers of images move at different speeds when the user scrolls.
 This creates a dynamic and immersive experience as users navigate the page.